Four Seasons of Phenology

 Does this plant look familiar?
 White Snake Root has taken over the forest floors in certain areas of the park and possibly in your backyard.
 This annoying weed contains tremetol, which is extremely poisonous.
 Keep livestock from eating it.
 If large amounts of are consumed, animals can develop ''trembles'' which may cause death.
 Livestock can excrete the toxin in their milk and meat, which can then pass to humans that eat or drink the produce, though it is rare today due to modern processing techniques.
 Native Americans used to use the this plants roots for the treatment of rattle snake bites, hence the name!

-Today I had a beautiful green heron follow me up the river as I kayaked to the falls.
-It was fun to watch him forage for fish and frogs at the edge of the shallow water.
-Sometimes these clever birds use bait, by dropping a feather or small twig on surface of the water to lure fish within striking distance.
-Although they are much smaller and "duller" looking then the Great Blue Heron I find these birds quite beautiful up close.
+Today I had a Least Bittern follow me up the river as I kayaked to the falls.
+It was fun to watch him forage at the edge of the shallow water.

 I ran into this cute and curious mouse today.
 It was munching on seeds off of surrounding plants.
 My guess is it is feasting and fattening up for the long cold winter ahead.
 It was completely un-frightened by my presence and even skittered across my boot at one point while I was trying to get its picture!